whittlem/pycryptobot/README.md

     --autorestart                       Automatically restart the bot on error --sellatresistance                  Sells if the price reaches either resistance or Fibonacci band --enabletelegrambotcontrol          Enable bot control via Telegram
-    --sell_smart_switch                 Enables smart switching to 5 minute granularity after a buy is placed --enableinsufficientfundslogging    Stop insufficient fund errors from stopping the bot, instead log and continue
+    --sellsmartswitch                 Enables smart switching to 5 minute granularity after a buy is placed --enableinsufficientfundslogging    Stop insufficient fund errors from stopping the bot, instead log and continue

 ## Disabling Default Functionality